tsipkens/cmap/README.md

 Released under an [Apache License](https://www.apache.org/licenses/LICENSE-2.0.txt).

 #### 4. CMasher
 A collection of scientific colormaps for making accessible, informative and *cmashing* plots in Python.
 More information available at https://github.com/1313e/CMasher and https://cmasher.readthedocs.io/.
-Released under a [BSD 3-Clause "New" or "Revised" License license](https://github.com/1313e/CMasher/blob/master/LICENSE).
+Released under a [BSD 3-Clause License](https://github.com/1313e/CMasher/blob/master/LICENSE).

 #### 5. turbo
 A. Mikhailov.
 Turbo, An Improved Rainbow Colormap for Visualization.